threefoldtech/zos/docs/network/readme.md

     - a veth pair is a concept in linux that creates 2 virtual network interfaces that are interconnected with a virtual cable. what goes in on one end of the pair, gets out on the other end, and vice-versa.
     - a bridge in linux is a concept of a virtual switch that can contain virtual interfaces.
 When you attach an interface to a bridge, it is a virtual switch with one port.
 You can add as many interfaces to that virtual switch as you like.

-## Nodes, ExitNodes, ExitPoints, Network Resources and how they are related.